Types of Assistance

 US$9.2 million 2012

-In 2011 GPPi researched India’s role as a humanitarian donor, highlighting challenges and opportunities.
-In an effort to improve the transparency of its foreign aid operations, the Indian government has established a new body for governing India’s outgoing development assistance, the Development Partnership Administration (DPA).
-The DPA, which became operational in March 2012, sits under the Economic Relations Division of the Ministry of External Affairs (MEA) and will have an estimated budget of US$15 billion over the next five years.
+- In 2011 the Global Public Policy Institute (GPPi) researched India’s role as a humanitarian donor, highlighting challenges and opportunities.
+In an effort to improve the transparency of its foreign aid operations, the Indian government has established a new body for governing outgoing development assistance, the Development Partnership Administration (DPA).

 Types of Assistance